Azure/terraform-azurerm-avm-res-containerservice-managedcluster/README.md

 ### <a name="input_disk_encryption_set_id"></a> [disk\_encryption\_set\_id](#input\_disk\_encryption\_set\_id)

 Description: The disk encryption set resource ID for the Kubernetes cluster.
+The managed identity assigned to the cluster must have 'Contributor' role on the disk encryption set.

 Type: `string`